jackokaiser/vanlab/content/blogs/en_2022-summary.md

 ## What's next

 We have now bought a building terrain, at the feet of northern Vosges mountains near Saverne.
-In 2023, the objective is the to build a certified passive house dwelling.
+In 2023, the objective is to build a certified passive house dwelling.